Kateryna Liaskovska

 "What emotion do you feel reading it?"

-The absence of reader response indicates that you need to make adjustments to your content.
+The absence of reader response shows that you need to make adjustments to your content.

 AI tools operate at high speed but human reviewers deliver authentic results.